SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 ## Some common development patterns
 _A list of commonly repeated development patterns in TaxonWorks._

-Tip: If you're using the docker development environment you'll want to replace calls to `rails` below with `bin/rails`.
+Tip: If you're using the Docker development environment you'll want to replace calls to `rails` below with `bin/rails`.

 ### Enter the app shell